Not Every App is an Enterprise App

-The primary objective of the people who buy enterprise app is good, actionable output.
-App developers know this, and seduce buyers with the most fancy graphs, KPI dashboards and reports.
-Showing compelling output for a small demo environment is the easy part.
-Making sure the input is solid and up to date once it’s live in a multinational enterprise with hundreds of users is a whole different ballgame.
-Unfortunately it’s the boring part, and often neglected during the sales stages.
-Check special requirements for enterprise app.
+The primary objective of investing in enterprise apps is ultimately to derive useful and actionable outputs for your company.
+App developers know this, and seduce buyers with fancy graphs, KPI dashboards and reports.
+But simply showing compelling output for a small demo environment is the easy part.
+Making sure the input is solid and up to date once it’s live in a multinational enterprise with hundreds of users is a whole different ballgame!
+Unfortunately, because this is the “boring” part, it is often neglected during the Sales stages.
+To ensure that you have all the details you need to make an informed decision when buying enterprise software, our VP of Product, Joachim Lasoen, outlines all the special requirements you should consider.

 • Is it easy and fast for the users to keep the input up to date (and especially if working on this with multiple people)?

-• Are users engaged with working towards the same goal?
+• Do users engage with working towards the same goal?

 • Does the system work fast with masses of data?